-Peanut Tomato Soup is a favourite here.
-It is quick, easy and a just a little different.
+Peanut Tomato Soup is a favorite here.
+It is quick, easy and just a little different.
 Homemade tomato soup in about 25 minutes.

-This is not a typical tomato soup.
-Peanut butter adds a creamy and smooth.
-And the flavours here are little on the spicier side, highlighting the its sweetness just perfectly.
+This is not typical tomato soup.
+Peanut butter adds a creamy and smoothness.
+It's also a little on the spicier side, highlighting its sweetness just perfectly.

 I've adapted this recipe from the Best Foods Cookbook by Dana Jacobi.
 The first time I tried this recipe it was the middle of the winter where not a decent fresh tomato could be found.
 Canned tomatoes work very nicely.
 Use a good quality, organic if possible, canned tomato.
 Diced or whole does not matter.
 They will all get whizzed up in a blender anyway.

 Use a blender for this recipe